 The market for our products is characterized by rapid technological advances, changes in customer requirements, changes in protocols and evolving industry standards.
 For example, industry associations such as the Advertising Research Foundation, the Council of American Survey Research Organizations, the Internet Advertising Bureau, or IAB, and the Media Ratings Council have independently initiated efforts to either review online market research methodologies or to develop minimum standards for online market research.
 On April 19, 2007, we received a letter from the IAB, citing discrepancies between our audience measurement data, those of our competitors and those provided by the server logs of IAB's member organizations.
-In its letter, the IAB asked us to submit to an independent audit and accreditation process of our audience measurement systems and processes In September 2007, we began a full audit to obtain accreditation by the Media Ratings Council.
+In its letter, the IAB asked us to submit to an independent audit and accreditation process of our audience measurement systems and processes.
+In September 2007, we began a full audit to obtain accreditation by the Media Ratings Council.
 Any standards adopted by the IAB or similar organizations may lead to costly changes to our procedures and methodologies.
-As a result, the cost of developing our digital marketing intelligence products could increase.
-If we do not adhere to standards prescribed by the IAB or other industry associations, our customers could choose to purchase products from competing companies that meet such standards.
+As a result, the cost of developing our digital marketing intelligence products from competing companies that meet such standards.
 Furthermore, industry associations based in countries outside of the United States often endorse certain vendors or methodologies.
 If our methodologies fail to receive an endorsement from an important industry association located in a foreign country, advertising agencies, media companies and advertisers in that country may not purchase our products.
 As a result, our efforts to further expand internationally could be adversely affected.